Blog

 Step 5: Maintain Alert System Health

 Regular maintenance of the alert system is essential to ensure proper categorization, escalation, and resolution.
 This practice prevents skewed KPIs from bulk resolutions of pending alerts, providing a more accurate picture of the response team’s efficiency and facilitating transparent tracking of progress toward business and technological goals.
+Regular maintenance of the monitoring system is essential to ensure accurate alert categorization and timely resolution.

 Example of Key Benefits of AI in Event Management